senixus/react-native-place-finder/README.md

 # React Native Place Finder

 A simple place finder.
-I used yelp API to fetch places data.
+I used Yelp API to fetch places data.

 ## Installation

-After cloning the project, you need to get map API and yelp API.
+After cloning the project, you need to get map API and Yelp API.

 - [Yelp API](https://www.yelp.com/developers/)
 - [Map SDK for Android](https://developers.google.com/maps/documentation/android-sdk/get-api-key)

-You can add your yelp API  to `api.ts`
+You can add your Yelp API  to `api.ts`

-After the creating your android map API key.
+After creating your Android map API key.
 You need to add to your manifest file `android/app/src/main/AndroidManifest.xml`

 ```xml
 <application>